Algalish/SmartFoundationsPublic/README.md

 * __Auto-connecting poles with belts may crash so please save the game and reload it after you built those long belts and before pushing items to there.__
 * __On Epic settings are not saved/loaded but on Steam it works__

+## Discord server
+We are excited to announce the grand opening of Smart! discord server: https://discord.gg/mUKAb9Br

 ## The Team
 **Deantendo** created the amazing mod icon <br>
 **HWEEKS** wrote this description <br>